 American variety artists Billy and Pearl Akarman came to the Australasian region in 1890 with Wirth’s Circus.
 Prior to this the pair, both individually and together, had established reputations in the US touring with various minstrel troupes.
 During his Australian career Billy worked primarily as an endman (bones), but eventually found opportunities with the Mr Interlocutor role.
-The couple worked for several big name Australasian managers, notably Dan Tracey, the Cogill Brothers, Harry Rickards (1892-1894), and Jones and Lawrence (Perth, ca. 1899-1900).
+The couple worked for several big name Australasian managers, notably Dan Tracey, the Charles and Harry Cogill, Harry Rickards (1892-1894), and Jones and Lawrence (Perth, ca. 1899-1900).
 Their Rickards engagements included the opening night of the Sydney Tivoli in 1893.
 The pair also toured their own troupes, notably the Akarman-Canaris Co and the Akarman-Miller Co, before parting ways ca. 1901.

 1: As a juvenile Pearl Akarman had had been known as Little Pearl, of the aerial act, Lola, Jeanette and Little Pearl.

 2: After the Akarman’s separated Pearl teamed up with Pete Miller, and soon afterwards co-founded the Musical Millers with her son Wilton Akarman.
 She and Miller later married.
 Billy Akarman appears to have settled in Western Australia, at least for a few years.
 His last known engagements were in 1905.